Cpp Interop Exercise

 Note that we even have access to namespaces!

-This trick is also useful for dealing with the rapidcsv::Document C++ constructor that have many default parameters:
+This trick is also useful for dealing with the rapidcsv::Document C++ constructor that has many default parameters:

 explicit Document(const std::string& pPath = std::string(),